JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 outer();
 console.log(a);         // prints 'global'

-Here the `inner` function can access the variables defined in its own scope, the `outer` function’s scope, and the global scope.
+Here the `inner` function can access the variables defined in its own scope, the `outer` function's scope, and the global scope.
 And the `outer` function can access the variable defined in its own scope and the global scope.

 So a scope chain of the above code would be like this: